 Per School Committee policy and Federal law, the Superintendent shall designate an appropriate staff person to be the district's liaison for homeless students and their families in accordance with the McKinney-Vento Act.
-For the 2022-2023 school year, Emily Dean, Student Services Liaison (781-639-3140), has been designated to serve as the District Homeless Liaison.
+For the 2023-2024 school year, Emily Dean, Associate Director of Student Services (781-639-3140), has been designated to serve as the District Homeless Liaison.
 You may also contact the building principal if you have any need for assistance, and he/she can connect your family with the District's Homeless Liaison.